MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Results and Discussion

 \subsubsection{Orbital Localization and Choice of Reference Space}

-Since MBE-CASSCF is not completely invariant under active-active MO rotations, the initial orbital guess can have a large effect on the accuracy of the obtained energies, and we next compare the convergence profiles of MBE-CASSCF optimizations and final MBE-CASCI energies using either UNOs or Pipek-Mezey localized MOs as starting points.
+Since MBE-CASSCF is not completely invariant under active-active MO rotations, the initial orbital guess can have a large effect on the accuracy of the obtained energies, and we next compare the convergence profiles of MBE-CASSCF optimizations and final MBE-CASCI energies using either UNOs or Pipek-Mezey localized MOs as starting points for the active space orbitals.
+The inactive and external orbital spaces are described by UNOs in both cases as this choice does not affect MBE-FCI convergence.
 We further investigate the effect of including a few orbitals in the reference space instead of using an empty reference space.
 The use of empty reference spaces provides a completely unbiased expansion, but is often plagued by a combinatorial explosion at higher orders necessary to converge many typical expansions.
 On the other hand, the choice of the reference orbitals requires a selection criterion, which introduces some arbitrariness into the overall procedure.
-Here, to select reference space orbitals, we use either all UNOs that have occupation numbers between 0.2 and 1.8, or, in the case of localized orbitals, the MOs with the largest overlap with this set of UNOs.
+Here, to select reference space orbitals, we use either all UNOs that have occupation numbers between 0.2 and 1.8, or, in the case of localized orbitals, the same number of localized MOs with the largest overlaps with this set of UNOs.
 The results of these numerical experiments are reported in Figure \ref{orbs_ref}.\\